 Try This Jillian Michaels’ Workout for Strong, Sleek Muscles in 7 Minutes a Day

 Jillian Michaels understands what it takes to get fit, stick with the program, and make a lasting commitment to being healthy, strong, and fit.
 After all, as America's Leading Health and Wellness Expert, she inspires millions to feel motivated to reach their personal health and wellbeing goals.
-Her award-winning Jillian Michaels: The Fitness App, lets you customize your own fitness with a wide variety of plans for all fitness levels and provides workouts, motivation, fitness tips, weight loss advice, meal plans, and recipes, and adjusts the program for you as you provide feedback and reach your goals.
+Her award-winning app, The Fitness App by Jillian Michaels, lets you customize your own fitness with a wide variety of plans for all fitness levels and provides workouts, motivation, fitness tips, weight loss advice, meal plans, and recipes, and adjusts the program for you as you provide feedback and reach your goals.

 Here she shares her best strategies for getting and staying fit and healthy this year and reaching your short and long-term goals.
 She gave The Beet an exclusive 7-minute workout, so you can start to get fit and strong right now, today, at home.
 The workout is designed to do anywhere, no equipment necessary, just a desire to be your healthiest self, starting right now.

 For a dose of major motivation from the guru herself, here are Jillian's answers to our burning questions.
 We needed this!

 Q: How do you make yourself start?
 If not feeling like doing it?
 What’s the thing you tell yourself or someone to get them to get going?

 Jillian Michaels: There are a couple of ways to approach this… How do you make yourself begin with a health goal in general… like the very first step… you have to do two VERY important things:

 1. Establish your "Why."
 It’s been said that if you have a why you can tolerate the how (the work and sacrifice associated with the goal.)
 Make sure it’s specific, detailed, and that you are very passionate about it.
 For example, here are a few of my “why’s:"